junhao-code/mobile-system-design/README.md

     - "leaky abstraction" - the pagination mechanism becomes aware of the underlying database storage.
     - only works on fields with natural ordering (timestamps, etc).
 - **Cursor/Seek Pagination**
+The client receives a variable named Cursor along with the response.
+It is a pointer that points at a particular item that needs to be sent with a request.
+The server then uses the cursor to seek the other set of items.
+Cursor-based pagination is more complex and is preferred when dealing with a real-time data set.
 Operates with stable ids which are decoupled from the database SQL queries (usually, a selected field is encoded using base64 and encrypted on the backend side).
 Example: `GET /feed?after_id=t1234xzy&limit=20`.
   - pros:
+    - no skipped / duplicate data
+    - effective management of large data sets
     - decouples pagination from SQL database.
     - consistent ordering when new items are inserted.
   - cons: